Don’t speculate about the development process.

 This sounds specific, but it’s a common practice.
 Game reviewers have learned a formal vocabulary consisting of words like balance, mechanic, hitstun, hitlag, anti-air, and so on.
 They have learned how to apply these terms to justify why some games are better than others.
 Reviewers are not familiar with the same types of formal terms for music and visual art, so they assume they don’t exist.
 They wrongly assume music and visual art are somehow more subjective forms of art than games.
 Visual art and music have formal vocabulary and critical methods, just like games do.

 I am not insisting that reviewers familiarize themselves with music and visual art criticism, because that stuff is irrelevant to games anyway.
 However, it is presumptuous to call those fields subjective.
 Just because you don’t know how to argue that one piece of music is better than another, doesn’t mean there is no way to do so.
 Instead, say you don’t know anything about music or visual art.
-Then, you can proceed to either ignore the music and visuals, or give your opinions with the caveat that you aren’t really a qualified critic of those subjects.
+Then, you can proceed to either ignore the music and visuals, or give your opinions with the caveat that you aren’t a qualified critic of those subjects.

 Don’t be a contrarian or a reactionary.